All Episodes

 And fortunately, we had a candidate and now a president who said, no, they're coming.

-Five hundred thousand manufacturing jobs have come back in the last three years alone.
+500,000 manufacturing jobs have come back in the last three years alone.

-I mean, I think one of the the things that will define in history the presidency of Donald J. Trump is promised tax cuts delivered, uh conservative justices, I'll pick from this list for the Supreme Court check.
+I mean, I think one of the things that will define in history the presidency of Donald J. Trump is promised tax cuts delivered, conservative justices, I'll pick from this list for the Supreme Court, Czech, getting rid of burdensome regulation more than like in the last hundred years.

 Then you add, okay, trade deals.

-He's been able to win the battle over building the wall and reallocating funds that Congress wouldn't appropriate check.
+He's been able to win the battle over building the wall and reallocating funds that Congress wouldn't appropriate, check.

 And I can't name one thing, Mr. Vice President, that the Democrats have done except hate Donald Trump for the last three years.

-It's just been resistance, it's been obstruction.
+It's been obstruction.

 And on our side, like we like to say, it's been promises made and promises kept.

-And one of the things I love about your television show is the way you you'll put that list up and it just goes and goes and goes.
+And one of the things I love about your television show is the way you'll put that list up and it just goes and goes and goes.

-And listen, every time I've been to the every time I've been to the White House, which is hardly ever, you're always there.
+Listen, every time I've been to the White House, which is hardly ever, you're always there.

 You live there.